Have you ever spent hours creating a killer blog post and later realised there’s an annoying spelling mistake in the URL?

 2) Brand new post with some traffic and social shares

-If your post is live and you’ve shared it on social media or sent an email to your mailing list, you can change the URL using the method above but you’ll also need to set up something called a 301 redirect.
+If your post is live and you’ve shared it on social media or sent an email to your mailing list, you can change the URL using the method above but you’ll also need to set up the 301 redirect I mentioned earlier.

 Once set up, this redirect automatically sends anyone who visits the old URL to the new one.

-The redirect happens instantaneously too, so only the most eagle-eyed visitors will see it happening.
+The redirect happens instantaneously too, so most people won’t even notice.

 Out of the box, and with no changes to the settings (at the time of writing), you can install and activate this plugin, then fix the spelling mistake on the affected page and it automatically sets up the redirect for you.

-To check it, type or paste the old URL (the one with the spelling mistake) into the address bar on your browser and check the URL of the page you land on.
+To check it, type or paste the old URL (the one with the spelling mistake) into the address bar in your browser and check the URL of the page you land on.